qri-io/website-refresh/content/docs/dataset-components/meta.md

 title: World Bank Population
 ```

-Likewise, you can commit changes to meta using `qri save`
+Likewise, you can commit changes to meta using `qri save` and providing a `meta.json` or `meta.yaml` file.

 ```
 // meta.json